Words by: Theodora Sutcliffe

 The national drink of Argentina - and swathes of South America - yerba mate is a stimulating leaf that contains caffeine, theophylline and theobromine, the main feel-good ingredients of coffee, chocolate and tea.
 So, naturally, Argentinian bartender Renato 'Tato' Giovannoni made a gin from it.
 Príncipe de los Apóstoles combines yerba mate with eucalyptus, peppermint and pink grapefruit so successfully that it's now exported to over 15 countries.

-Bush tucker is a uniquely Australian concept - native foods, foraged from the wild, that are part of the traditional diet of Indigenous Australians, the world's oldest civilisation.
+Of course, our very own bush tucker is a uniquely Australian concept - native foods, foraged from the wild, that are part of the traditional diet of Indigenous Australians, the world's oldest civilisation.
 Something Wild Green Ant Gin, a collaboration between South Australia's Adelaide Hills craft distillery and Indigenous food supplier Something Wild, captures those ingredients in liquid.
 Besides the green ants, which have notes of coriander and lime, ingredients feature boobiala (native juniper), finger lime, lemon myrtle, pepper berry and strawberry gum.

 After the bacon wash and the jalapeño-bacon Margarita, a meat-infused gin had to be the next frontier.
 Butcher's Gin was the brainchild of luxury butcher and wholesaler Luc de Laet, after he realised that his secret recipe for marinating beef was not dissimilar to the botanical blends used in a gin - and threw a little dried beef in the mix as well.
 It has yet to achieve wide distribution.